 So you can also apply for the Citi AAdvantage Platinum Select Card, which is currently offering 50,000 AAdvantage Miles after spending $2,500 within the first three months.
 The card’s $99 annual fee is waived in the first year.

-This is significant because you can earn the welcome offer bonus on each card, netting you 110,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Card) and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.
-And that’s enough to get you to the Middle East or South Africa in Qsuites with this availability.
+This is significant because you can earn the welcome offer bonus on each card, netting you at least 100,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Card) and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.
+And that’s enough to get you to the Middle East or Maldives in with this Qsuites availability.

-This is some of the best award availability to fly Qatar’s Qsuites we’ve ever seen.
-You can book a future trip well into 2021 knowing you’ll have one of the best rides across the Atlantic Ocean available.
-And you’ll have the flexibility to change plans down the line if need be.
+This is some of the best Qsuites availability we’ve ever seen, with space to fly the world’s business class for two, four, or even more.
+You can book a future trip nearly into 2022 knowing you’ll have one of the best rides across the Atlantic Ocean available.
+And you’ll have the flexibility to change plans for free down the line if need be.